BeckyArrowsmith/hal9000/README.md

 Sphinx seems pretty terrible and the Google API is much better (I haven't tried the others).
 Alas, I don't want data up on the evil cloudz so I'll perservere and learn if I can make Sphinx better.

 The wake word `anaconda` is purely chosen because it's hard to get wrong.
 But at the moment, this app does still get it wrong 🙃.
 Ideally, my wake phrase would be "Hey HAL" but that is being transcribed as anything from "e how" to "no" (yeah lol).
 It'll get better as I learn how to reduce noise and improve accuracy.

+### Accuracy

+After some research, Sphinx' model just can't compete with Googles etc. You can train the model to your own voice though by [adapting the default acoustic model](https://cmusphinx.github.io/wiki/tutorialadapt/)